pgimby/pjl-web/README.md

 ## **Disciplines**
 ###### Labs are identified with disciplines when the discipline constitutes a significant focus of the lab
+###### This is a master list.
+Disciplines added to this list will be read by pjlDB.py to validate the XML

 <!---start disciplines-->
 Newtonian Mechanics